syncfusion-content/blazor-docs/blazor/signature/customization.md

 # Customization of Signature component

-The Signature control supports various customizations like background color, background image, stroke color, stroke width, save with background.
+The Signature component supports various customizations like background color, background image, stroke color, stroke width, save with background.

 ## Stroke Width

 The signature stroke width depends on the [`MaxStrokeWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_MaxStrokeWidth), [`MinStrokeWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_MinStrokeWidth) and [`Velocity`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_Velocity) values.
-And the variable stroke width is calculated based on the values of maxStrokeWidth and minStrokeWidth for smoother signature and velocity value is used for realistic signature.
+And the variable stroke width is calculated based on the values of MaxStrokeWidth and MinStrokeWidth for smoother signature and velocity value is used for realistic signature.

 In the following example, minimum stroke width is set as 0.5, maximum stroke width is set as 3 and velocity is set as 0.7.